VenturaNotes/Knowledge/Mathematics/Discrete Math/Kenneth H. Rosen/Home Page - Discrete Mathematics and Its Applications by Kenneth H. Rosen (8th edition).md

 ##### Definition 5
 - “The conditional statement p → q is the proposition “if p, then q.”
 The conditional statement p → q is false when p is true and q is false, and true otherwise.
 In the conditional statement p → q, p is called the hypothesis (or [[antecedent]] or premise) and q is called the [[conclusion]] (or consequence).” ([Rosen, 2019, p.
 6](zotero://select/library/items/7U457C8R)) ([pdf](zotero://open-pdf/library/items/SSBAAPX5?page=29&annotation=98V8KB4P))
+	- "The antecedent is not a premise, and the consequent is not a conclusion" [^1]
 	- “The statement p → q is called a conditional statement because p → q asserts that q is true Assessment on the condition that p holds.
 A conditional statement is also called an [[Implication]].” ([Rosen, 2019, p.
 6](zotero://select/library/items/7U457C8R)) ([pdf](zotero://open-pdf/library/items/SSBAAPX5?page=29&annotation=6H3LBVPB))
 - ![[Screenshot 2023-08-09 at 10.47.32 PM.png|400]]
 	- Truth table of implication